 What are Homophones?

-English, the international language, has thousands of words that are adapted from different languages worldwide.
-Throughout its history, it has built an abundance of tricky words.
+English, an international language, has thousands of words that are adapted from different languages worldwide.
+Also, it is has many different dialects and accents.
+This means that, across its history, English has built up an abundance of tricky words.

-To answer this clearly, let’s discuss the different types of homophones.
+To answer this clearly, let’s discuss the different types of words related to homophones:

-- Homonym – Words that are pronounced the same but have different meanings are called homonyms.
-Examples are site, cite, and sight/flu,flew/week, weak
+- Homophone – Words that are pronounced the same but have different meanings are called homophones.
+Examples are site, cite, and sight/flu,flew/week, weak.

 - Homograph – These are the words with the same spelling but different meanings.
 Let’s say, for instance, the term “bat.”
 It could both refer to the animal, or a baseball bat.